sgutierrez8c54/codeserv/Blocks-Reference-Material.md

 ### Blocks Reference Manual
 As you start to write more complicated op modes, you will need to use more features of the FIRST Tech Challenge software development kit (SDK).
-Bruce Schaffer of the Oregon Robotics Tournament & Outreach Program (ORTOP) created a useful reference document that describes the programming blocks that are available with the FTC Blocks Programming Tool:
+Bruce Schafer of the Oregon Robotics Tournament & Outreach Program (ORTOP) created a useful reference document that describes the programming blocks that are available with the FTC Blocks Programming Tool:

 [FTC Blocks Programming Tool Reference Manual](http://www.ortop.org/ftc/BlocksProgramming/BlocksProgrammingReferenceManual.pdf)